Jaydee8652/EspressoBatch/README.md

  - 2:  Extract feature data from experimental
 > Creates .mol2 files from .cif files provided in the 'experimental' directory through openbabel.
-> .mol2 will include explicit bonding relationships between all bonded atoms.
-> Attempts to fix broken organometallic bonds not properly created by openbabel.
+> Attempts to fix organometallic bonds not properly created by openbabel.
-> Appends numerical id to each atom corresponding to order in the original .cif to allow for correlation atoms after conversion.
+> Appends numerical id to each atom corresponding to order in the original .cif, allows for correlation atoms after conversion.
 > Extracts features from produced .mol2 files and saves them to '_experimental_feature_data.csv'
 > Sigma values must be input into this .csv manually if using them as features is desired.